UF Health Diabetes Education Program

 Visit 4: Annual Follow Up Visit (2 hour individual appointment)

-The Shands at UF Diabetes Self-Management Program is covered by most insurance policies if the patient is referred by a physician.
+The UF Health Diabetes Education Program is covered by most insurance policies if the patient is referred by a physician.
 Financial counselors will work with patients and their insurance companies regarding payment.

 For more information, please contact us at (352) 265-8548.

-To refer patients, please fill out the Shands Diabetes Self-Management Education Program Referral Form.
+To refer patients, please fill out the UF Health Diabetes Education Program Referral Form.